 Reduced Emissions from Deforestation and Degradation (REDD)

 Pará State, Brazil

 CKBV Florestal Ltda *Click on “Projeto REDD” for further information.

-The main activity of this Project is the cancelation of the planned deforestation activities and decision to instead conserve the forest area and continue limited forest management activities in this area under FSC certification with low impact logging practices.
-The company is also intensifying and improving its practices to support the sustainable social development, maintaining and improving the biodiversity monitoring at the Rio Capim Complex in the framework of FSC certification and REDD activities.
-At the time of validation the entire project area was FSC certified.
+The project’s main activities are the cancelation of these planned deforestation activities and the conservation of forest area through the continuation of limited FSC-certified forest management work, using low-impact logging practices.
+The company is also intensifying its efforts to support social development and maintain and improve biodiversity monitoring at the Rio Capim Complex under the framework of FSC certification and REDD.
+At the time of validation, the entire project area was FSC-certified.